astronomer/astro-sdk/universal_transfer_operator/docs/universal_transfer_operator/operator.rst

 S3 files efficiently into Snowflake.
 Universal transfer operator also supports the transfers using third-party platforms like Fivetran.

+.. to edit figure below refer - https://drive.google.com/file/d/1Ih0SRnMvgKTQHLJaW9k21jutjEiyacRz/view?usp=sharing
 .. figure:: /images/approach.png

 There are three modes to transfer data using of the ``universal_transfer_operator``.

-1. Transfer using non-native approach
-2. Transfer using native approach
-3. Transfer using third-party platform
+1. :ref:`non_native`
+2. :ref:`native`
+3. :ref:`third_party`

 More details on how transfer works can be found at :ref:`transfer_working`.